ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 We will usually calculate the standard deviation by using the STDEV() function in Google Sheets.

 ::::::Exercise
-1. Use a stopwatch (either on your phone or online) to measure how long it takes you to say the sentence "I enjoy physics and learning about the laws of nature".
-Make 10 measurements.
-Record this data in a new table.
+1. Use a stopwatch (either on your phone or online) to measure how long it takes you to say the sentence &ldquo;I enjoy physics and learning about the laws of nature.&rdquo;  Make 10 measurements.
+Record these data in a new table.

 2. Watch the video below.
 It will show you how to use Google Sheets to calculate the average and the standard deviation.